Pros / The data entry is very easy to use.

 Cons / The reliance on NFC technology is a concern.

 Verdict / The Health ID is a comfortable silicone-based medical ID bracelet that provides a full-profile to emergency responders, but only if they have quick access to a NFC reader.

 The Health ID Emergency Medical ID Bracelet bundles an emergency identification card with an alert bracelet that allows you to keep your important health information in one place.
-Health care providers and emergency personnel can then access the information using a smartphone, tablet or computer.
-It functions similar to the Key2Life and CARE bracelets.
+Health care providers and emergency personnel can then access the information using the NFC feature on a smartphone.